processing/art-plus-code/_curriculum/03_01-Intro.md

 The goal of this sequence is to have students create an original design for a clock, or find an interesting way of representing the passage of time.
 As some age groups and cohorts can find working with abstraction challenging, the visual ideas in this topic can be differentiated for the student group in two ways, pursuing abstraction and/or using text as a graphic element.
 Coding examples as well as artistic precedents for both directions are provided.

-{% include gallery caption="Design an artwork that functions as a clock in P5JS!" %}

 ## Objectives
 - Creating individual interpretations of "universal concepts"